casperjs/casperjs/builder/sources/testing_contents.md

 });

 casper.run(function() {
-    this.test.done(); // I must be called once all the async stuff has been executed });
+    this.test.done(1); // I must be called once all the async stuff
+                       // has been executed.
+I'll also check that a
+                       // single assertions has been performed.
+});
 ```

+<span class="label label-success">Note</span> The `expected` parameter of `Tester.done()` has been added in 1.0.

 Now let's run our test suite using `casperjs test`: